anhkhoadx/ProximalAPI-Docs/READNOTES.md

 ###Wireless Technology and Spectrum

 Note that the wireless signals in question are independent of the technology or spectrum then are transmitted on.
 A wireless name can be transmitted on Wi-Fi, Bluetooth, BLE, LTE-Direct or any other technology on any spectrum.
+Distance and signal strength are also not included as these are managed on device by your software.
+You may choose to check a wireless signal for pins or to pin to a wireless signal based on the type of signal or based on a signal strength.
+This is all done on device under your control.
+You may pin different custom pin types for different types of signals - for Bluetooth, or Wi-Fi, or LTE-Direct for example.
+You may inlude the signal strength or any other data you wish in the data payload of the pin.
+This is all up to the developer and the combinations allow for creative implementations.

 ###Tilde

 Throughout the documentation and in recommended use-cases you will note the use of the tilde "~".
 This character will be used as an indicator of a wireless name (~MyWirelessName) as well as a separator between wireless names and a related hardware ID (MyWirelessName~AB:12:AB:12:AB:12).

 ###Pin Ownership, overall data ownership

 The Wireless Registry considers all data in the system to be owned and controlled by the registered wirless string owners.
 This means registrants of a wireless name control all Public pins at all times.
 HardwareID registrants similarly control all pins, both Standard pins and Custom pins.
-Developers can freely add pins to any wireless signal at no cost and aslo query the system without restriction or cost - and the Registry and API infrasture of The Wireless Registry will automatically ensure the pins respect the privacy settings and control requests of all Wireless Name and Hardware ID owners.
-The infrastructure will adjust pins as required to meet the requests and privacy of the owners while maximizing the usefullness and availability for all wireless device software developers.
-Pins cannot be deleted by anyone other than the wireless name or Hardware ID owner, and pins can never be modified - only deleted.
+Developers can freely add pins to any wireless signal at no cost and also query the system without restriction or cost - and the Registry and API infrasture of The Wireless Registry will automatically ensure the pins respect the privacy settings and control requests of all Wireless Name and Hardware ID owners.
+The infrastructure will adjust pins as required to meet the requests and privacy needs of the owners while maximizing the usefullness and availability for all wireless device software developers.
+Pins cannot be deleted by anyone other than the wireless name or Hardware ID owner, and pins can never be modified once created.

+###Data Security for the developer

+Costom pins use complex pin types which can be up to 256 character hashes, and the data in the pin can be strictly